vzcaffaro/programming-languages-2020/Lab1-Lambda-Calculus/README.md

 ## Introduction

-The purpose of this folder is to teach a basic way how to extend and modify a small programming language.
+Our aim is to learn how to extend and modify a small programming language.
 We start with the pure and untyped lambda calculus, available in the folder [LambdaNat0](https://github.com/alexhkurz/programming-languages-2020/tree/master/Lab1-Lambda-Calculus/LambdaNat0).

-Recall that the [syntax](https://github.com/alexhkurz/programming-languages-2020/blob/master/Lab1-Lambda-Calculus/LambdaNat0/grammar/LambdaNat0.cf) of the lambda calculus has only variables, abstraction (function definition) and function application.
-The [semantics](https://hackmd.io/@alexhkurz/H1e4Nv8Bv) only has one computation rule, known as capture avoiding substitution or beta-reduction.
+Recall that the [syntax](https://hackmd.io/@alexhkurz/S1D0yP8Bw) of the lambda calculus has only variables, abstraction (function definition) and function application.
+We formalise the syntax in [this context-free grammar](https://github.com/alexhkurz/programming-languages-2020/blob/master/Lab1-Lambda-Calculus/LambdaNat0/grammar/LambdaNat0.cf).
+To execute lambda-calculus programs, we need to know the  [operational semantics](https://hackmd.io/@alexhkurz/H1e4Nv8Bv) consisting of only one computation rule known as capture avoiding substitution or beta-reduction.
+We will formalise this operational semantics by writing an interpreter for the lambda caclulus in Haskell.

-This is a really small programming language and the learning outcome of this lab is to extend this very basic language with new features.
+The untyped lambda calculus is a very small programming language an we want to extend this very basic language with new features.
 There are two main steps: Add the new feature to the parser and then to the interpreter.
+This is described in the section "The Work Cycle".

 ## Preliminary preparations